hathora/hathora-unreal-sdk/SDKDemo/Plugins/HathoraSDK/Source/HathoraSDK/Public/Forking/README.md

 ### Enabling via Project Settings

 This functionality is disabled by default and must be enabled in your Project Settings.
-Under `Plugins > HathoraSDK`, enable `Use Built In Forking` to enable processing supporting forking functionality.
+Under `Plugins > Hathora SDK`, enable `Use Built In Forking` to enable processing supporting forking functionality.
+You may need to click the `Set as Default` button to save the setting to the `Config/DefaultGame.ini` config file for it to be properly packaged in.

 ### More Technical Details